By David Lipton

 Almost a decade after the start of the global financial crisis, the world economy is still trying to achieve escape velocity.
 The IMF’s recent forecast for global growth is a disappointing 3.1 percent in 2016 and 3.4 percent in 2017.
 And the outlook remains clouded by increased economic and political uncertainty, including from the impact of the Brexit vote.

 Policymakers have taken forceful macroeconomic policy action to support growth, such as fiscal stimulus and appropriately accommodative monetary policy.
-But a lasting […]
+But a lasting recovery remains elusive. […]